desert rock formation

 More than 160 peer-reviewed publications

-Dr. Racette’s clinical expertise includes the diagnosis and management of all types of movement disorders, and he has more than 30 years of experience in the use of botulinum toxin for limb disorders.
+Dr. Racette’s clinical expertise includes the diagnosis and management of all types of movement disorders, and he was named to the Best Doctors list in St. Louis for 14 consecutive years before moving to Barrow Neurological Institute.
 He is a fellow of the American Academy of Neurology and the American Neurological Association.
 He is the past chairman of the Neurological, Aging, and Musculoskeletal Epidemiology Study Section at the National Institutes of Health (NIH) and a current member of the National Advisory Environmental Health Sciences Council for the National Institute of Environmental Health Sciences.
 He has served as an advisor for numerous international regulatory agencies.
-He is an honorary professor of public health at the University of Witwatersrand in Johannesburg, South Africa, and a professor emeritus at Washington University.

-Dr. Racette’s research focuses on manganese neurotoxicity, environmental risk factors for Parkinson’s disease, and administrative data studies of Parkinson’s disease and other neurologic diseases.
-He has authored over 175 peer-reviewed publications.
-He is supported by the NIH, Michael J. Fox Foundation, Department of Defense, Cure Alzheimer’s Fund, Northeast ALS Consortium, and American Parkinson Disease Association.
+Dr. Racette’s research focuses on manganese neurotoxicity, environmental risk factors for Parkinson’s disease, and the use of administrative health care data to investigate neurological diseases.
+He has authored over 180 peer-reviewed publications.

 Location